The Crystals: Formation and signing to Philles

-In 1961, Barbara Alston (December 29, 1943, Baltimore, Maryland – February 16, 2018, Charlotte, North Carolina), Mary Thomas, Dolores "Dee Dee" Kenniebrew (born 1945), Myrna Giraud and Patricia "Patsy" Wright formed the Crystals with the help of Benny Wells, Alston's uncle.
+In 1961, Barbara Alston (December 29, 1943, Baltimore, Maryland – February 16, 2018, Charlotte, North Carolina), Mary Thomas, Dolores "Dee Dee" Kenniebrew (born 1945), Myrna Giraud and Myra Patricia "Patsy" Wright (Burch) formed the Crystals with the help of Benny Wells, Alston's uncle.
 Soon, the quintet signed with Phil Spector's label Philles Records.

 Their first hit, the gospel-influenced "There's No Other (Like My Baby)", debuted on the Billboard Hot 100 in November 1961.
 Originally the B-side to "Oh Yeah, Maybe Baby" (featuring Wright on lead), the stirring pop ballad was co-written by Spector and Leroy Bates and featured Barbara Alston on vocals.
 The recording was made late on the evening of the high school prom at the William H. Maxwell Career and Technical High School, the school attended by Alston, Thomas, and Giraud; they were still wearing their prom dresses, as they had come to the studio straight from the event.
 The single reached number 20 in January 1962, marking an auspicious debut for Spector's Philles label.

 Brill Building songwriters Barry Mann and Cynthia Weil's "Uptown" gave the girls their second radio hit.
 Having an ethnic flavor with flamenco guitar and castanets, the more uptempo "Uptown" featured Alston once again emoting convincingly over a boy, though this time with class issues woven into the story.
 After the success of "Uptown", a pregnant Giraud was replaced by Dolores "LaLa" Brooks.

 The controversial subject matter of the next single, 1962's "He Hit Me (And It Felt Like a Kiss)" (written by Carole King and Gerry Goffin and sung by Alston), resulted in limited airplay with the track only "bubbling under" the Billboard Hot 100, peaking at number 123.
 Alston later disowned the track, stating it was "absolutely, positively, the one record that none of us liked".